• assassinate •

 ê-sæs-sê-nayt • Hear it!

 Meaning: 1.
 To murder someone of stature in cold blood.
 2. To calumniate, slander, as to assassinate someone's good name.

 Notes: As a change of pace we decided today to send out a Bad Word instead of a good one.
-This word is so bad, it starts out with a bad word, repeats it to make sure we get it, has a heart of sin, and refers to one of the worse crimes a mortal can commit.
+This word is so bad, it starts out with a bad word, repeats it to make sure we get it, has a heart of sin, and refers to one of the worst crimes a mortal can commit.
 How bad can a word get?
-However, since assassination (the noun) does occur, we have to deal with it.
+However, since assassination does occasionally occur, we have to deal with its name.
 A person who assassinates is not an assassinator, as you might expect, but an assassin.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!